 What does “managing your money better” look like?

 We often think we have to get better tools or tech.
 Or simply make more money.
 And our financial problems will go away.

 And sure, those things help.
 But maybe not as much as you think.

-In reality, what really helps you shift your trajectory — and start building for the long-term — is refining the way you think.
+In reality, refining the way you think helps you shift your trajectory — and start building for the long-term.
 So it can impact how you act.